October 11, 2024

 Amplification

 Amplifiers in the analog domain are a science in itself.
 Care muste be taken to achieve the often required flat response over frequency.
 Intermodulation, harmonics and other types of distortion (e.g. from the supply voltage) should be as little as possible, which is often hard to achieve in praxis.
 Moreover, amplifiers with high gain tend to oscillate and require special attention.
-Typically a amplifier introduces some amount of extra noise, which impairs SNR especially in early receiver stages.
+Typically an amplifier introduces some amount of extra noise, which impairs SNR especially in early receiver stages.

-In the digital domain amplification is just a multiplication, that comes close to an ideal amplifier: There are no non-linearities (resulting in harmonics and intermodulation), no extra introduced noise (Noise Figure = 0 dB), no gain imperfectness, no bandwidth limitation and no oscillations.
+In the digital domain, amplification is just a multiplication, that comes close to an ideal amplifier: There are no non-linearities (resulting in harmonics and intermodulation), no extra introduced noise (noise figure = 0 dB), no gain imperfectness, no bandwidth limitation and no oscillations.
 A variable gain amplifier is easy to build.

 FFT and Band Observation